Del Castillo (band): History

 The Del Castillo Live DVD, filmed and edited by Robert Rodríguez, was released in early 2004.
 Filmed at the famous Steamboat on 6th Street in Austin, it captured the fire and intensity of their live performances.
 Also that year, Quentin Tarantino used a Del Castillo song in Kill Bill Vol. 2, performed by Chingon, Robert Rodríguez's musical collective of some of his closest musical compadres, including members of Del Castillo.
 Del Castillo, with Robert, performed as Chingon at the premier of the film in Los Angeles.

 In the Spring of 2006, Del Castillo released their third CD, Brotherhood, which was immediately acclaimed by the media across the board.

-In late 2006, Rick Holeman decided to retire from the band, and the group found a new percussionist, Carmelo Torres.
-Hailing from Los Angeles, but now living in Austin, Carmelo has proven a strong musician and songwriter.
-Carmelo was eventually replaced by home town friend, Jason Murdy in 2010.
-Jason has toured extensively with Del Castillo and is now creatively contributing with the other members to writing new music for the band.
+In late 2006, Rick Holeman retired from the band, and the group found a new percussionist, Carmelo Torres from Austin.
+Carmelo was eventually replaced by Jason Murdy in 2010.
+Jason has toured extensively with Del Castillo and is now contributing new music for the band.

 On 10 September 2012 Del Castillo announced on Facebook: "Dear Del Castillo Fans, After 12 years of making great music together, the time has come for Del Castillo and Alex Ruiz to go our separate ways.
 We ask that you continue to support him and we wish him all the luck and success with his future projects.
 We will be finishing out the rest of this year's shows with guest vocalists and friends, and look forward to taking a much needed BREAK afterwards to regroup, refocus our energies, reorganize our business, and come back sometime next year with newfound energy and excitement, and an even bolder new sound.
 We hope that you will continue to celebrate Peace, Love, and Latin music with us until then, as we still have some amazing Del Castillo shows lined up for the rest of 2012!"

-Currently, Del Castillo is writing and recording brand new music in their Texas studio with Grammy award-winning lead vocalist, Danny Ortiz from Grupo Mazz (2004) and can now be seen performing live with Del Castillo.
-New singles are streaming online and they expect to release a new album in 2014 following with a world wide tour to support their highly anticipated new release.
-Del Castillo is also featured on an ABC crime/drama show, Killer Women featuring their brand new instrumental single, "Las Seis Cuerdas de Tony Montuno".
+Del Castillo collaborated with the Grammy award-winning lead vocalist Danny Ortiz from Grupo Mazz in 2004, who performed live with Del Castillo.
+Del Castillo were featured on the ABC crime/drama show Killer Women with their instrumental single, "Las Seis Cuerdas de Tony Montuno".